Genivia/RE-flex/README.md

 - `at_end()` true if matcher is at the end of input
 - `[0]` operator returns `std::pair<const char*,size_t>(begin(),size())`
 - `[n]` operator returns n'th capture `std::pair<const char*,size_t>`

+Note: POSIX matchers do not generally support group capturing, e.g.
+`BoostPosixMatcher` and `StdPosixMatcher` do not.
+RE/flex is an efficient backtrack-free DFA-based POSIX engine that supports a limited form of capturing, limited to outermost gouping, such as `(abc)|(def)` which has two groups.
+This may be extended in a future release to full capturing.

 To search a string for words `\w+` to display with the column number of each word found: